-If a scan or query is executed, both stale reads and dirty reads may be returned.
-In the interest of performance, Aerospike will currently return data that is "In Doubt" on a master and has not been fully committed.
+If a query is executed, both stale reads and dirty reads may be returned.
+In the interest of performance, Aerospike currently returns data that is "In Doubt" on a master and has not been fully committed.

-This violation only exists for queries and scans, and will be rectified in subsequent releases.
+This violation only exists for queries, and will be rectified in subsequent releases.

 Storage hardware failure

 Some durability exceptions are detected, marking the partition as a

 This happens when all nodes within the entire roster are available and connected, yet some partition data is not available.
 To allow a partition to accept reads and writes again, execute a "revive" command to override the error, or bring a server online with the missing data.
 Revived nodes restore availability only when all nodes are trusted.

 These cases occur when SC is used with a data in memory configuration with no backing store, or when backing storage is either erased or lost.